 Temperament & Intelligence of the Bergamasco

 The Bergamasco Sheepdog is a calm, loving dog.
 However, this breed does require boundaries in addition to attention and love.
-Without a lack of leadership, the Bergamasco can quickly establish himself as the alpha and see his human pack members as subordinates.
+Without a lack of leadership, Bergamasco can quickly establish himself as the alpha and see his human pack members as subordinates.
 Because of his large size, it’s imperative to establish yourself as a “top dog.”

 Though not aggressive, the Bergamasco is suspicious of strangers.
 Socialization from an early age is key to making your Bergamasco cool, calm, and confident around new faces.